 About the Owners

 Jackson and Mary Beth Martin live just around the corner in a 120 year old Victorian Home that was owned by Jackson's grandfather, Wyatt Martin.
-They have a beautiful 2 year old daughter, Charlotte, 2 dogs, 2 donkey's, a goat and a cat on their little farm.
+They have a beautiful 4 year old daughter (Charlotte), 2 donkey's, and a goat on their little farm.
 Jackson runs a small woodworking shop and builds a game he invented in 2008 called Coinhole™.
 Mary Beth is the executive director at the Earl Scruggs Center in Shelby, NC.

 Jackson, Mary Beth, and Charlotte